 One of the hearts of Piazza Vittorio was its former market – you can see it in the scene from the 1948 Vittorio De Sica film “The Bicycle Thief” where he looks first for his stolen bicycle – yup, the old Piazza Vittorio market.
 In 2001 it moved from its decades long location to a new indoor center and re-named Nuovo Mercato Esquilino.
 The area has changed a lot since then, but there are lots of gems hidden in the rough and so we decided to spend the afternoon walking around the old neighborhood again without much of a plan.

 Next we walked through Piazza Vittorio on our way to Mercato Esquilino.
-I wish I had some great shots of this market to show you, but I was lucky to even get the few in this post, having my hands full with groceries and little girls!
 This market is fantastic!
-You can get all kinds of food stuffs at at reasonable prices.
-This is also the only place in town where you can find a wide assortment of non-Italian ingredients – vegetables and fruit such as sweet potatoes, avocados, plantains, yucca, cilantro and all kinds of spices, legumes and beans.
+Besides all the wonderful seasonal produce you’ll find here, this is also one of only a couple markets in town where you can find a wide assortment of non-Italian ingredients – vegetables and fruit such as sweet potatoes, avocados, plantains, yucca, cilantro and all kinds of spices, legumes and beans.

 We decided to go through Piazza Vittorio again and this time stopped at the little kids playground in the park that has games and some electrical rides.
 Giulia and Paloma who are 12 and 10 respectively were physically too big for the rides which are for the 6 and under crowd, but Viola was happy to be able to take their place and her mood switched.